 The protocols designed for the training of personnel in charge of establishing plots and in charge of measuring dendrometric variables (height, diameters, circumference at chest height), guarantee the standardization of procedures.
-The training of said personnel will be overseen by a forestry engineer and be supported by technicians, who will be in charge of directing the monitoring teams.
+The training of said personnel will oversee a forestry engineer and be supported by technicians, who will be in charge of directing the monitoring teams.